About the “Empowering Our Ballet Students” Blog Series

 - Conscious of and empathetic to those around them

-When I first realized I wanted to be a choreographer around age 14, I remember trying to sort of downplay and even outright hide the impulse, at least at first.
+When I first realized I wanted to be a choreographer around age 14, I remember trying to downplay and even outright hide the impulse, at least at first.
 After all, I was training to be a classical ballet dancer, and classical ballet dancers DANCED.
 They didn’t aspire to make the dances, they aspired to embody them – to become the swans and fairies and sylphs in works made hundreds of years ago, mostly by men, which had been preserved almost as sacred rites throughout the ages.
 I felt conditioned to think that choreography, like teaching, was something to be considered as a potential second-act career after the “golden ring” of a performance career with a professional company was reached.

 Around the same time, I began to be exposed to more contemporary ballet work, which deepened my interest in how dance was made.
 I performed in an excerpt from George Balanchine’s Seranade staged by my teacher Kyra Nichols, and was immediately taken with the use of untraditional lines, lush port de bras, swirling patterns, and everyday gesture turned into dance movement.
 American Repertory Ballet, the company under which I trained, also began pushing the envelope with fierce programs by female choreographers and daringly contemporary pieces by then-director Graham Lustig.
 My eyes were increasingly opened to a fuller range of physical and expressive possibilities as seen in these works, and my desire to choreograph grew as a result.

 When Lustig began offering choreographic workshops to students at the school, I jumped at the chance to try to my hand at dance-making.
 I loved being the one in charge of the entire artistic process: determining a theme for a piece, selecting music, developing the movement, determining the best groupings and stagings, choosing “costumes” (mostly just color-coordinated dance wear), and coaching the dancers on how to execute my vision.
 It was much more satisfying to me than dancing in someone else’s work.